 Before you start investing your money, it's important to have a working knowledge of the different types of investments and how they relate to one another.

 Simply stated, asset classes are different categories of investments grouped together.
 Although there are several different asset classes, we’re going to focus on the three most common types.

 There are three main types of asset classes: stocks, fixed-income investments, and cash equivalents.

-Stocks (also called equities) have historically earned the highest returns over the long term.* Stocks represent a partial ownership interest in a company.
+Stocks have historically earned the highest returns over the long term.
+Stocks represent a partial ownership interest in a company.
 The value of a stock can be influenced by many factors, such as the performance of the company, the economy, or regulations.
 A stock’s value can generate returns for stockholders through price appreciation – this is when you sell the stock for more than the purchase price, and dividends – this is when you receive periodic distributions of the company’s earnings.
-Stocks have shown more short-term volatility (or ups and downs in price) than the others.
-Because of this, in most cases, you should plan to hold equities for the long term in order to ride out the ups and downs.
+Stocks have shown more short-term ups and downs in price – this is known as volatility.
+Because of this, in most cases, an investor should plan to hold stocks for the long term in order to ride out these ups and downs.

-Cash equivalents, such as Treasury bills and money market funds, have experienced the lowest returns but also the lowest volatility of the three classes, over the long term.
+Such as Treasury bills and money market funds, have experienced the lowest returns but also the lowest volatility of the three classes, over the long-term.
 This asset class’s advantage is liquidity – the ability to convert the investment into cash quickly and easily.
 However, they may not protect your retirement nest egg from the effects of inflation (which causes a loss in purchasing power).
 If CPI is 3% a year, if you don’t earn at least 3% on your money, you are losing purchasing power.